Rk221b/CodeChef/README.md

-# c-programs
+# Coding competition
-all my programs written in c
+All the questions solved in competition.